Portuguese yields edge back down as coalition talks heat up

 LONDON, Oct 13 (Reuters) - Portuguese yields fell on Tuesday, reversing some of the rise seen since an inconclusive election on Oct.
 4, a sign of relative calm in the market as options for different coalition governments emerge.

-Prime Minister Pedro Passos Coelho’s centre-right grouping won most votes in the election, but lost its overall parliamentary majority, leaving open the possibility that the Socialist and communist parties may be able to combine to form a left-wing government.
+Prime Minister Pedro Passos Coelho’s centre-right grouping won most votes in the election, but lost its parliamentary majority leaving open the possibility that the socialist and communist parties may still be able to form a government.

-Socialist Party leader Antonio Costa said his party was better placed to form a stable government than the centre-right, after two far-left parties dropped their opposition to commitments that Portugal has made to respect EU rules on reducing budget deficits.

-Most Portuguese do not believe such a leftist coalition is possible, a poll indicated on Tuesday.
+Most Portuguese do not believe such a leftist coalition is possible, a poll showed on Tuesday.

 Portuguese 10-year bond yields, which have risen around 10 basis points since the vote, outperformed other euro zone peers and fell around 2 basis points to 2.42 percent on Tuesday.